DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 *   secondary processes, which cannot initialize shared memory, but can attach to pre- initialized shared memory and create objects in it.

-Standalone Intel® DPDK processes are primary processes, while secondary processes can only run alongside a primary process or after a primary process has already configured the hugepage shared memory for them.
+Standalone DPDK processes are primary processes, while secondary processes can only run alongside a primary process or after a primary process has already configured the hugepage shared memory for them.

 To support these two process types, and other multi-process setups described later, two additional command-line parameters are available to the EAL:

-*   --proc-type: for specifying a given process instance as the primary or secondary Intel® DPDK instance
+*   --proc-type: for specifying a given process instance as the primary or secondary DPDK instance

 *   --file-prefix: to allow processes that do not want to co-operate to have different memory regions

-A number of example applications are provided that demonstrate how multiple Intel® DPDK processes can be used together.
+A number of example applications are provided that demonstrate how multiple DPDK processes can be used together.
-These are more fully documented in the "Multi- process Sample Application" chapter in the *Intel® DPDK Sample Application's User Guide*.
+These are more fully documented in the "Multi- process Sample Application" chapter in the *DPDK Sample Application's User Guide*.

 Memory Sharing
 --------------

-The key element in getting a multi-process application working using the Intel® DPDK is to ensure that memory resources are properly shared among the processes making up the multi-process application.
+The key element in getting a multi-process application working using the DPDK is to ensure that memory resources are properly shared among the processes making up the multi-process application.
 Once there are blocks of shared memory available that can be accessed by multiple processes, then issues such as inter-process communication (IPC) becomes much simpler.

-On application start-up in a primary or standalone process, the Intel DPDK records to memory-mapped files the details of the memory configuration it is using - hugepages in use, the virtual addresses they are mapped at, the number of memory channels present, etc.
+On application start-up in a primary or standalone process, the DPDK records to memory-mapped files the details of the memory configuration it is using - hugepages in use, the virtual addresses they are mapped at, the number of memory channels present, etc.
 When a secondary process is started, these files are read and the EAL recreates the same memory configuration in the secondary process so that all memory zones are shared between processes and all pointers to that memory are valid,